kevintruong/til/HW0.md

     ***
     ```
 - Writing to files
-  - Take your program from "Hello World" and have it write to a file
+  - Take your program from "Hello World" and have it write to a file.
     - Make sure to to use some interesting flags and mode for `open()`
     - ```man 2 open``` is your friend
 - Not everything is a system call